 SPOONFEST is designed first and foremost to be fun and to be inspirational.

 Over the last few years spooncarving has come a long way in the UK and grown in popularity.
-The idea is to bring all those carvers together – from raw beginners to seasoned professionals – for a three days celebrating the wooden spoon.
+The idea is to bring all those carvers together – from raw beginners to seasoned professionals – for three days celebrating the wooden spoon.

 SPOONSHOP will be open set hours through the weekend and be the place to buy and sell spoons.
-Personally I can not resist a good spoon and it seemed daft to have all these amazing carvers together and not offer the chance to buy some of their work.
+Personally we can not resist a good spoon and it seems daft to have all these amazing carvers together and not offer the chance to buy some of their work.
 Anyone can offer work for sale through spoon shop (spoons only) and there will be a very small commission (10%) to cover admin costs.

 There will be good quality local FOOD available to buy on site at reasonable prices.
 There will be food on site throughout the event so you can buy breakfast lunch and dinner if you like.
 We will also have a pizza oven running for charity and a BBQ for you to “bring and burn” your own.

 At 7pm we put all tools away and the bar opens.
 The CHARITY BAR is run by volunteers, serves excellent local beer from Farmers brewery and over the years we’ve raised over 20k for charity.

 Edale is in the heart of the Peak District tourist area so there are B&B’s, holiday cottages and a youth hostel within walking distance for those that wish, but there is free camping on site along with portaloos, flush loos and running water for washing up.